 Response:

+IEEE 802 does not have comments at this time.

 How would the development of alternative communication technologies affect other V2I and V2P communications, such as those supporting mobility or environmental applications?
 Do these applications have the same or different interoperability issues as V2V safety communications?
 Do different V2X applications (e.g., platooning) have different communication needs, particularly latency?